verortiz06/verortiz06/README.md

 - 👩‍💻  Class of 2027
 - 🌎  Economics and Global Affairs Major, Data Science Minor
 - ⚡  Fun fact: I love music!
-I played piano for about 6 years, was in my middle school and high school's honor orchestras for 7 years, and I am currently in one of my university's choirs!
+I played piano for about 6 years, was in my middle school and high school's honor orchestra for 7 years, and I am currently in one of my university's choirs!

 ## Technical Skills